 When Messrs Taskers of Andover (1932) was formed provision was made on their property across the road from the Hall for canteen and recreational facilities.
 So for some time the Anna Valley Hall has no longer been a “Workmen’s Hall”.
 The day school was also one of the many smaller schools closed by the education authorities between the two world wars (closure of village schools is not a modern recent event!).

-Over the last two decades much has happened in the life of the church originating in Anna Valley.
+Over the last four decades much has happened in the life of the church originating in Anna Valley.
 In 1983, the twenty or so people still meeting faithfully in the hall in Anna Valley believed that it was right to call a paid worker to lead the church to help it in its task of proclaiming the gospel to Anna Valley and the surrounding neighbourhood.
 God clearly confirmed that the man for this task was Mr. Philip Bush, the son of one of the members of the church who was at the time teaching in the north of England.
 After much work by church members in renovating Eastern House for the Bush family, Philip Bush was inducted as pastor of the Anna Valley Church, then known as the Waterloo Free Church, in August 1983.
 A period of growth followed and the membership of the church increased and the premises in Anna Valley were enhanced.
 After six years, Philip and his wife, left the church to serve God in a short-term placement with WEC International (a missionary society) at a school for missionary children in Senegal in September 1989.
 During his time at the church Philip established other elders as part of the leadership team and, when he left for Senegal the work in Anna Valley was continued by the remaining elders.

 In October 1991, these elders appointed Bernard Sanders, from the Winchester Family Church, as the paid leader of the church, which once again led to increased growth.
 The church then appointed James Hodson in September 1992 to work alongside Bernard and the other elders in developing the work of the church.
 The church meeting in Anna Valley has always wanted to proclaim the gospel of Jesus Christ to as many people as possible in the locality.
 As an expression of this, and also in recognition of the fact that more people in the church lived outside Anna Valley than in it, the church name was changed to The Valley Church, Andover in 1993.
 Increasing numbers in the church, following a successful Tent Mission between Roman Way and Cricketers Way, meant that the premises in Anna Valley were no longer suitable for all the meetings of the church and in October 1993 the church started holding its Sunday morning meetings in the Winton School in Andover.
 Also, continuing its history of planting new churches in surrounding areas, a new church, Jubilee Church, was started in Salisbury by Bernard Sanders, together with a group of people from Salisbury who had been meeting with the Valley Church, in April 1995.
 Later another church, Newbury Family Church, was planted out in Newbury by Bernard with a couple from Andover and three people from his old church in Winchester.